-Narcos: Mexicois back for a third season.
-And here's everything, from the new cast members and real-life characters to the timeline, that ET knows about the new episodes of the true-crime series.
+Ahead of season 3's November premiere, here's everything -- from the new cast members and real-life characters to the timeline -- that ET knows about the new episodes of the true-crime series.

 "It's a system that creates these characters and gets rid of them when they're not needed anymore," Luna told ET ahead of the show’s second season.
 “In actuality, it's not good and bad.
 It is not good people chasing the bad guy.
 It's a system where corruption is present everywhere, and it's a system that involves government, police, military, banks on both sides of the border."